haiphucnguyen/mycollab2/mycollab-app-community/src/main/installer-resources/README.md

 * Can not create the new case
 * Can not navigate to the task preview in mobile devices
 * Can not export the CSV, Excel with Asia languages like Japanese, Korean and Chinese
+* Not display the user language in the tooltip

 Version 5.4.1
 -------------